dtkerns/d2/paper/paper.md

 The original DOSAGE [@limaye21_dosage] version used LegUp [@canis13_legup] to produce the FPGA code from the LLVM's IR code.
 While that option is still viable and available, D2 also tracks the original C source files and lines of code that comprise each basic block.
 This allows us to go "back to the source" and use generic high-level synthesis tools like Xilinx Vivado [@unspecified21_vivado_hls] to produce the hardware description code (e.g., Verilog, SystemVerilog, VHDL) from the C source.
 This also makes modification of the original source to call the accelerator straightforward since the precise accelerated lines of code are known.

 # Case Studies
-The original DOSAGE paper used the HERMIT [@limay18_hermit] benchmark for its results.
 To demonstrate the use of D2 and its ease of setup, we used the MiBench benchmark suite [@guthaus01_mibench] since it is well known and implements several algorithms that are popular in the embedded systems computing space.
 Using D2, we were able to identify multiple DSAs, six of which we will highlight here since they were ranked high by the D2 tool.
 However, implementing a DSA introduces an overhead.
 Depending on the interface that is used between the host and the DSA---CPU and FPGA, in our experiments---the overhead may be too large to overcome for small accelerators.
 The most straightforward implementation is to memory map the FPGA's input, output, and control registers into the global memory space of the CPU.
 This option also has the highest overhead to overcome.
 D2 has the promise of mitigating this overhead using the superblock granularity for generating DSAs.
 In our analysis for this paper, we modeled the simple memory-mapped register interface.
 While this approach suffices for demonstrating D2's utility, we note that even better results can be achieved with a higher-performing interface between the host and the DSA.
 If you have at your disposal a higher performing DMA (Direct Memory Access) or other vendor specific interface, you can expect better results.
 For each of the DSAs below, we used the gem5 [@binkert11_gem5] simulator to calculate the cycle counts of both the original un-accelerated code, as well as the accelerated code with the simulated CPU/FPGA interface.
-The cycle counts of the actual DSA are from the Vivado simulation and have been added to the overhead column in the table.
+The cycle counts of the actual DSA are from the Vivado simulation with a 1MHz clock; since the ARM CPU clock runs at 1GHz, we multiplied the accelerator cycle times by 1000 to have a common 1GHz clock.
+We then added the overhead of calling the the accelerator to the accelerator column in each of the tables below.
 In all cases, overcoming the CPU/FPGA interface overhead is the deciding factor.

 ## DSA 1
 The first DSA we will look at was normalized from 4 different SBs.
 Via the normalization process, as detailed above, we were able to create a DSA that accepted arguments (data) that were passed into the DSA some of which were constants in the original code; in this instance, c1 and c2.